Murz-forks/ddev-solr/README.md

 handle NLP models.
 So DDEV could be used with [search_api_solr_nlp](https://www.drupal.org/project/search_api_solr_nlp).

 ddev-solr supports third party Solr plugins/modules/libraries.

+## Configuring authentication

+The easiest one to configure is "Basic Authentication".
+To configure it you should copy the `.ddev/solr/security_auth.json` to the `.ddev/solr/security.json` file, and restart the project.
+This file contains a configuration with a a single administrative account having full access rights, using these credentials:
+- user: `solr`
+- password: `SolrRocks`

+More details about configuring auhtorization you can find [here](https://solr.apache.org/guide/solr/latest/deployment-guide/basic-authentication-plugin.html).

 **Contributed and maintained by [@mkalkbrenner](https://github.com/mkalkbrenner)**